oubiwann/clj-openstack/README.rst

 Motivation
 ----------

-This project doesn't really aim to be anything special.
-As we need some functionality , we'll add it.
 There are two efforts driving this work:

 #.
 Rackspace Cloud Servers users who write in Clojure want to have a library
    that can use quickly, easily, and in a Clojure-idiomatic way.